agershun/oy-rough/README.md

 The plugin can convert any Figma primitives including lines, curves, arcs, polygons, circles, ellipses, and paths.

+You can download Rough Figma plugin at https://www.figma.com/community/plugin/908327335402084440

 ## How to use?

 Just simply select object on the screen and run the plugin from menu "Plugins / Rough".